OpenFn/primero-progres/index.md

 1. the related Interagency Form (see column R), and
 2. whether this mapping may be localized (see column T).
 If changes are to be made to this mapping specification, they should (1) first be identified and documented by business owners in this [mapping document](https://docs.google.com/spreadsheets/d/1j5bVbg1-c3Pwyx3DiALxaOD4ulGTEdEGJCrgu2DVT38/edit#gid=1470043016) (referenced above), and then (2) provided to technical implementers to make the corresponding OpenFn mapping changes in the solution.

+Note: For any change requests to the mappings, duplicate the tab to create a new version and add highlighting to show changes and help version control the mappings.

 #### Configuration Considerations